 To make yourself comfortable when you move in, fill a box with essential items, such as a box opener, bathroom tissue, hand soap, flashlight, and a charging cord for your phone and laptop.
 This will put everything you need immediately right at your fingertips without needing to sort through multiple boxes or make an emergency trip to the store.

 When you move to a new place, you often have a new area to explore.
 Embrace your new community and take some time to drive around.
 Familiarize yourself with places you’ll frequently visit, such as grocery stores, pharmacies, and restaurants.

 When active adults move to a smaller space, they tend to be happier.
-A 2009 study found that active adults who moved as part of a retirement plan were happier than those who stayed put.
+The same CityStash study found that active adults who moved as part of a retirement plan were happier than those who stayed put.
 Those who made short-distance moves, staying local to family and friends, ended up being the happiest.

 If you have been thinking about downsizing, start your search on 55places.com and discover your next dream home.